jefdaj/ortholang/README.md

 Before using it, run the test suite to check that everything works:

-    ./result/bin/detourrr --test
+    ./result/bin/shortcut --test

-You might also want to add that to your `PATH` so you can call `detourrr` anywhere.
+You might also want to add that to your `PATH` so you can call `shortcut` anywhere.
 Add this line to your `~/.bashrc`.

     export PATH=$PWD/result/bin:$PATH